Pirfenidet (Pirfenidone)

 Frequently Asked Questions

-Yes, you should take Pirfenidet with or immediately after food.
-This helps reduce the risk of side effects like nausea and dizziness.
+Yes, take Pirfenidet with or immediately after food to reduce the risk of side effects.

 Important Disclaimer